 Level 2 could best be described as “Mindful Eating”

-The only thing you actively and loosely track at this level is calories.
+The only thing you actively and loosely track at this level is calories, or perhaps tracking your food via a food diary instead of tracking calories.
 You are aware of other factors that are of importance but you’re not actively tracking any of them.
 There is a fairly loose and flexible approach to your range allowance or tracking accuracy when it comes to hitting your targets and for the most part, this is a very sustainable approach and quite relaxed.

 Level 3 could be best described as “Semi Tracking”

 The factors being tracked here are calories and protein.
 Again, you would be quite aware of the other factors that come into play, but not actively tracking them.
 Level 3 provides you with the accountability to remain on track with your training goals whilst still affording you a degree of flexibility that means that you are not tied down to your diet.
 You are tracking your Calories and Protein target with Carbs and Fats making up the remaining calories but with no specific ratio provided.
-You have a much broader 250 calorie range buffer either side of your target calorie intake and the freedom to eat what you want and when you want.
+You have a much broader buffer either side of your target calorie intake than someone who tracks strictly and the freedom to eat what you want and when you want.

 However, you should still be conscious of food quality with an 80:20 split of minimally processed, nutrient-dense “clean” foods to atypical “junk” foods.
 Just because you have been afforded a greater degree of leniency with macro ranges and nutrient timing doesn’t mean that you should forego any consideration of food quality.
 For example, if a particular food that you eat provides stomach discomfort or digestive issues common sense would tell you that you would be better served eliminating that food from your diet.